tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clustercodeversionsresult.md

 __Type__: [ClusterVersionDetails](sfrp-model-clusterversiondetails.md) <br/>
 __Required__: No<br/>
 <br/>
-The detail of the ServiceFabric runtime version result
+The detail of the Service Fabric runtime version result